UrbanInstitute/nccs/_resources/regulation-of-np-sector.md

 <br>

-- Data and Technology: Resources and Implications for Nonprofit Regulation and Oversight
+**Data and Technology: Resources and Implications for Nonprofit Regulation and Oversight (March 2021)**

-- March 25, 2021 - March 26, 2021
-- The event focused on data and technologies state and federal charities regulators require to succeed in their oversight roles.
+> The event focused on data and technologies state and federal charities regulators require to succeed in their oversight roles.
 Researchers, leaders from data-providing organizations, and state and federal charities regulators explored how to promote data-informed nonprofit regulation.

 Meeting agenda available here.

-- State Regulation and Enforcement in the Charitable Sector
+**State Regulation and Enforcement in the Charitable Sector (September 2016)**

-- September 26, 2016
-- In this event participants discussed the report: State Regulation and Enforcement in the Charitable Sector.
+> Symposium in which participants discussed the report: State Regulation and Enforcement in the Charitable Sector.
 This report is a primer and road map for all who wish to gain insight into the state regulatory structures that oversee the charitable and nonprofit sector, toward the goal of more effective and efficient charity regulation.
 Topics include: a summary and discussion of the report findings, the status of state charitable regulatory and enforcement activity, and next steps in formulating a research agenda.

 Meeting materials available Here.

-- Data Collection, Sharing, and Transparency in the Tax-Exempt Sector
+**Data Collection, Sharing, and Transparency in the Tax-Exempt Sector (December 2015)**

-- December 1, 2015
-- The goal of this convening was to discuss the ripple effect of regulatory changes regarding data collection, sharing, and transparency; discuss opportunities and challenges in the nonprofit sector due to these challenges; and explore inefficiencies and redundancies in data transfer that might be eliminated in the future among the sector’s stakeholders.
+> The goal of this convening was to discuss the ripple effect of regulatory changes regarding data collection, sharing, and transparency; discuss opportunities and challenges in the nonprofit sector due to these challenges; and explore inefficiencies and redundancies in data transfer that might be eliminated in the future among the sector’s stakeholders.

 Meeting materials available Here.

 <br>